preethi288/Googleplaystore-Analysis/README.md

 Reviews-Number of user reviews for the app (as when scraped) Size-Size of the app (as when scraped)
-Installs-Number of user downloads/installs for the app (as when scraped) Price-Price of the app (as when scraped)
+Installs-Number of user downloads/installs for the app (as when scraped) Price-Price of the app (as when scraped),
 Content Rating -Age group the app is targeted at - Children / Mature 21+ / Adult Genres-An app can belong to multiple genres (apart from its main category).
 For eg, a musical family game will belong to Music, Game, Family genres.
 Last Updated-Date when the app was last updated on Play Store (as when scraped)